The two operate in different ways.

 Which is best for you?

-If you just want to test the water and don’t have much spare money, try WordPres.com.
+If you want to test the water and don’t have much spare money, try WordPres.com.
 You can set up an account for free and experiment with many of WordPress’s features.
-They are a little different in the two versions, but once you know your way around one version, you should quickly be able to figure out the other.
+There are a few differences between the two versions, but once you know your way around one, you should be able to figure out the other.